shyde24/Bagel/README.md

+# Student info
+Team name: everyone above this is a tryhard
+Students: Tim Bunnage, Iver Bronstaad

 # Bagel
+The running code written for the ANM competition is in competition.py.

 The implementation of 'Robust and Unsupervised KPI Anomaly Detection Based on Conditional Variational Autoencoder' Models are in `model.py`.